Quantencomputer/cyoastudio/manual.md

 ![Image of the style editor](img/StyleEditor.png)

-A template may give you several costumization options, such as changing the background color or font.
+A template may give you several customization options, such as changing the background color or font.
 The exact options are dependent on the template used.

 Notes:

-- When clicking on `Costum color` in the color editor, the color selector may appear behind the main window.
+- When clicking on `Custom color` in the color editor, the color selector may appear behind the main window.
 In that case, drag the main window around to find it.
 - For now, only the font family is used when selecting a font.

-In the `Costum CSS` field you can enter additional CSS code to format the document.
-This might prove useful in combination with the costum classes on sections and options.
+In the `Custom CSS` field you can enter additional CSS code to format the document.
+This might prove useful in combination with the custom classes on sections and options.

 ### Preview